AP Language Rhetorical Term Test #3 Crossword

 Across:

-10) A figure of speech using implied comparison of seemingly unlike things or the substitution of one for the other, suggesting some similarity11) To draw a reasonable conclusion from the information presented.
-12) A statement that appears to be self-contradictory or opposed to common sense but upon closer inspection
+4) A figure of speech using implied comparison of seemingly unlike things or the substitution of one for the other, suggesting some similarity6) A figure of speech in which natural sounds are imitated in the sounds of words8) A statement that appears to be self-contradictory or opposed to common sense but upon closer inspection

 contains some degree of truth or validity.